Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Pre-Processing.md

 11. `cd unpack/`
 12. Create a unpack.rule text document and write in plain text, “28 bold nii f.nii” where number changes based on run and is given based on the dicom scan number which can be found in the file path /Users/jessica/data_analysis/seeg/s025/fmri_data/dicom/180723_TZENG.MR.NISSEN_FMRI.0028.0001.2018.07.23.17.58.46.593750.849028.IMA, here is it 28 (from FMRI.0028)
 13. `mv unpack.rule.txt unpack.rule` to rename unpack.rule.txt to unpack.rule
-14. `unpacksdcmdir -src ../dicom -targ . -cfg ./unpack.rule` make sure you are in the unpack folder (this step may take some time, NOTE: `unpacksdcmdir` converts individual slices of dicom file into volume to one file)
-15. If done successfully, the output should be `unpacksdcmdir Done`
+14. `unpacksdcmdir -src ../dicom -targ . -cfg ./unpack.rule` make sure you are in the unpack folder (this step may take some time, NOTE: `unpacksdcmdir` converts individual slices of dicom file into volume to one file).
+If done successfully, the output should be "unpacksdcmdir Done"

 ## Pre-processing fMRI Data
 ### Setting up Folders & Environment